 We're the best!
 We're the best!
 From Bombay to Budapest!
-If you dare to disagree, we'll place vou under house arrest!
+If you dare to disagree, we'll place you under house arrest!
 We are strong!
 We are sure!
 Patriotic to the core.
 We're delighted and excited 'cause our states are all united!
 Stripes and stars!
 Stars and stripes!
 We will always be the types To know our destiny is manifest!
-So say it long and loudly, sing it strong and proudly.
+So say it long and loudly, sing it strong and proudly, We're the best!
 We're the best!
-We're the best!
 (It is France that we detest!)
 We're the best!
 We're the best!
 We're the best!
 (Barbara Sarshik, McLean) To "Hello Muddah, Hello Fadda": Hello Daddy, hello Mommy, We're not Nazi, we're not commie.
 All the world thinks we're a bully.
 They don't seem to want to understand us fully.
 Hello Mommy, hello Daddy.
 Our great nation's not the baddie.
-Put an end to this idea: Give the finger to Iran and North (Chris Doyle, Forsyth, Mo.)

-Style Invitational Week 785, a contest for song parodies about the 2008 presidential campaign, Oct.
+BOB STAAKE/FOR THE WASHINGTON POST Style Invitational Week 785, a contest for song parodies about the 2008 presidential campaign, Oct.
 4, 2008.
+Total and make the